bettybluee/Predicting-Startup-Success-and-Failure-using-Machine-Learning/README.md

 # Predicting-Startup-Success-and-Failure-using-Machine-Learning
-Code repository for my MSc thesis in Data Science on startup success prediction using machine learning
+Code repository for my MSc thesis in Data Science on startup success prediction using machine learning.